alan-turing-institute/ModMon/README.md

 _Work in progress_

 Model monitoring framework for DECOVID.
-A way for analysts to automate the calculation of performance metrics of pre-trained models on new data as it becomes available.
+A way for analysts to automate the calculation of performance metrics for pre-trained models on new data as it becomes available.

 ### Links